 Note: The National Council for State Authorization Reciprocity Agreements (NC-SARA) is an agreement among member states, districts and territories that sets national standards for interstate offerings of postsecondary distance education courses and programs.
 Burrell College of Osteopathic Medicine is an NC-SARA approved institution and the New Mexico Higher Education Department (NMHED) is the SARA Portal Entity for New Mexico.
+The accreditation status of the New Mexico campus extends to an additional location campus thus is not considered a separate institution for purposes of SARA.
 Distance Education students attending Burrell who desire to resolve a grievance should follow this established grievance policy and procedures.
 However, if an issue cannot be resolved internally, you may file an NC-SARA complaint with NMHED.
 For more information, please visit NMHED's website at:

-https://hed.state.nm.us/students-parents/nc-sara.
+https://hed.state.nm.us/students-parents/nc-sara